 On the lower floor there is one bedroom with a kingsize bed, wardbrobe and cupboard storage for clothes.
-Within the large upper floor space there are two sofa beds (small double size).
-You may use any combination of the spare beds as you require, but please remember that the maximum occupancy of the house is three adults.
-For comfort, one adult per sofa bed is recommended.
+Within the large upper floor space there are two sofa beds, small double size.
+You can use any combination of beds that you need, but please let us know in advance so we can provide the right bedding.
+For comfort, only one adult per sofa bed is recommended.
 The upper floor space can be blacked out with the curtains and Velux blinds.
 There is a sliding wooden partition door which can be pulled across to split the room into two sleeping spaces if necessary - this is not a soundproof barrier but does provide some privacy.
 The bathroom downstairs includes a large shower-bath with an electric shower, as well as WC, sink and heated towel rail.
 A hand towel, face towel and bath towel are provided - bring an extra large bath towel if you prefer to use these.

 The kitchen features a breakfast bar and includes a dual oven and grill, ceramic hob, microwave, washing machine and dishwasher.
 There is an under-counter fridge, a separate small freezer, a range of pans & utensils and tea towels.
 The dining table seats up to six people.

 Free & Fast WiFi Internet